porteconj/research_report/content/posts/small-and-medium-sized-enterprises-growth.md

 author = ""
 date = 2021-05-05T04:00:00Z
 subtitle = ""
-title = "Small- and medium-sized enterprises growth"
+title = "Small- and medium-sized enterprises and the financial crisis"

 +++
 This article studies the growth determinants of small and medium-sized firms (SMEs) before and after the 2008 subprime crisis.
 SME's growth correlates positively with firm-level cash flow and GDP, whereas it correlates negatively with firm-level debt, firm size and age, as well as with the economy-wide risk-free interest rate.
 After 2008, the financial crisis with the associated implementation of austerity measures in the Portuguese context, produced a negative effect on SME growth.